santhoshnumberone/LLM-Power-Search-for-Open-Source-Licensing-Navigator/README.md

 - LangChain’s RetrievalQA chain
 - Benchmarking scripts for GPU layer speed comparison

+## 🔍 Sample Questions
+- Q1: Can the OSC License be used for commercial products?
+- Q2: Does the MIT License require attribution in binary distributions?
+- Q3: Does the Apache 2.0 license require modified files to be marked as changed?
+- Q4: Does the ISC License mention data privacy obligations?
+- Q5: Is there any liability clause in the Zero-Clause BSD license?
+- Q6: If I use code under the Academic Free License, do I need to include a patent grant?

 ## 📊 Benchmark: Inference Time(sec) vs GPU Layers
 |     | Layers 0 | Layers 6 | Layers 13 | Layers 19 | Layers 28 | Layers 37 | Layers 46 | Layers 55 | Layers 64 |
 | --- | -------- | -------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- |